WHERE IT BEGAN

-We come from two families with rich farming heritage.
-Our crest combines the roots of both – the lion of the Lunds and the stag of the Robinsons.
-And yet, Newstead represents a departure for both of us.
-From sugar and dairy farms in KwaZulu-Natal, we came to make wine in the Garden Route.
+Doug and Sue Lund come from two families with a passion for farming.
+The Newstead crest, the Staglion, combines the roots of both – the lion of the Lunds and the stag of the Robinsons.
+And yet, Newstead represents a departure for both of them.
+From sugar and dairy farms in KwaZulu-Natal, they came to make wine in the Garden Route.

+It was a visit to New Zealand that inspired us to make wine, and it’s no coincidence that we chose to do it in a region that shares many of the same characteristics.
 The Plettenberg Bay Wine of Origin region has a comparable geography and climate.
 As in New Zealand, it is especially favourable to the varieties we grow – Sauvignon Blanc, Chardonnay and Pinot Noir.
-Our vineyards also enjoy similar temperatures, sunlight and cool night breezes, the benefits of which are maximised by the north-south planting of our vines.
+Our vineyards also enjoy similar temperatures, sunlight and cool night breezes, the benefits of which are maximised by the north-south vine planting.

-Our tasting room is very much the way we hope people will think of our farm: welcoming, authentic, intimate.
-It’s a place we want visitors to be able to relax and linger.
-Like a home, it will evolve, change, and hopefully surprise, depending on the time of day or year.
+Our Tasting Room is very much the way we hope people will think of our farm: welcoming, authentic, and intimate.
+It’s a place we want visitors to be able to relax and stay.

-We don’t have restaurant-like formalities, but our foods are guided by the season, inspired by the moment, and made from scratch using ingredients that are locally-sourced (often as local as our own vegetable, herb and flower garden) and always fresh, simple and delicious.
+We don’t have restaurant-like formalities we encourage you to come early to get a table.
+Our foods are guided by the season, inspired by the moment, and made from scratch using ingredients that are locally-sourced (often as local as our own vegetable, herb and flower garden) and always fresh, simple and delicious.

 Newstead is available as a venue for events, some are our own.
 Contact us to book your celebration or find out more about our Harvest Blessing around March, Bubbly Festival in October, new wine launches in November, Secret Solstice party in December, and polo parties and matches from mid-December to mid-April.